RhoAl/CS46X-Engineering-Simulations-4-/docs/Dev_Notes.md

 - Documentation for the crate can be found here: https://docs.rs/bevy_egui/latest/bevy_egui/
 - The statistics element tracks the speed and throttle of the car.
 More have yet to be implemented.
 - The file controling it can be found at src/car/src/ui.rs

+## Program Structure
+The program has a set of main subfolders: car, camera, rigid_body, integrator, cameras, and grid_terrain
+- Once compiled, the code will produce another subfolder called "target"
+  - This contains the results of the compilation, like the executable file
+- The bevy_egui and bevy_mod_raycast folders contain the data for the addons of the simulator
+-